 This RT photoshoot took place in August 1983 (photographer Chris Ridley), a few months before The Five Doctors, the 20th anniversary special written by Dicks.

-Now 78, Dicks lives in north London and remains a Doctor Who convention favourite.
+Now in his 80s, Dicks lives in north London and remains a Doctor Who convention favourite.

 World famous as author of The Hitchhiker’s Guide to the Galaxy, in the late 70s Douglas Adams spent a year in the script editor’s seat on Doctor Who.
 During Tom Baker’s tenure, he penned several hugely popular adventures, including The Pirate Planet and City of Death.
 His six-part serial Shada was abandoned midway through production because of industrial action at the BBC.

-In these rare shots from June 1985, RT photographed Adams outside BBC Broadcasting House in central London.
+In these rare RT shots from June 1985, Tim Roney photographed Adams outside BBC Broadcasting House in central London.
 He’s holding a towel (the essential item for all galactic hitch-hikers!) together with Emma Cochrane, a 15-year-old fan invited to “meet the author” on Radio 4’s Bookshelf (23 June 1985).